Mirch/TanksSimulator/README.md

 - At the beginning of the next turn, the `TankBarrelRepairingEvent` is trigerred, which chains another `TankBarrelRepairingEvent` for next turn;
 - Once the barrel is repaired, a `Succeeded` event is returned, and the game continues normally.

 The game ends when one of the tank's main body is destroyed.

+## What could be done better

+There are a few things that could have been done better throughout the project, such as:
+- Using Dependency Injection in the Game project (e.g. with Ninject), reducing the code complexity;
+- Segregating the HTTP request sending functionality in the Shared project and using it in all the other projects;
+- Using separate databases for the Results and Data APIs - currently they are using different collections inside the same Mongo database;
+- Adding unit testing for all projects;